chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

 Once completed, return to cPanel Main.

-## Further Configure Kora Once installed
+## Further Configure Kora Once Installed

 In a new tab, navigate to your Kora application's URL.
 If everything has been done correctly, you should land on the login page for your Kora installation.
 But keep the cPanel open in another tab because you will need to switch back to it to set up your email at some point.